MicrosoftDocs/Viva/Viva/engage/organize-live-event.md

 You can prevent the creation of live events produced in teams, live events produced with other tools, or both.

 - To prevent creation of live events produced in Teams, remove permissions in Teams for live event scheduling.
-Users who are unlicensed and unauthorized to create a live event in Teams won't have the produce in Teams option if they try to create a live event in Viva Engage.
+That way, unlicensed and unauthorized users won't have the produce in Teams option if they try to create a live event in Viva Engage.

 ## FAQ